-A stiletto heel with pointed toe is also acceptable and is more elegant and alluring.
+A stiletto heel with a pointed toe is also acceptable and is more elegant and alluring.

 10. Riding Boots are Your Friend over 40

-An equestrian style boot like this Derby Riding Boot (above) is practical and chic for your over 40 lifestyle.
+An equestrian style boot like this Derby Riding Boot (above) is practical and chic for your over 40 lifestyles.
 You can wear it with jeans or leggings tucked in, or with casual dresses.
-If it is too traditional for you then you might like this black one, below.